-- 368 Some of the sensors devised for various atmospheric measurements, motivated originally by the cloud charge - application, are now described.
+362 Some of the sensors devised for various atmospheric measurements, motivated originally by the cloud charge363 application, are now described.

-371 4.3 Electrometer radiosondes
+365 4.3 Electrometer radiosondes

-Measurement of atmospheric charge using a radiosonde requires a sensing electrode and electrometer able to measure the charge collected or induced, with some sort of data telemetry as described above.
-The electric potential of the radiosonde changes as it rises through the atmosphere, but more slowly than that of a small sensing electrode, causing a current to flow transiently which can be measured.
-One electrode configuration which has some simplicity, suitable for large electric fields, is a point electrode for corona discharge.
-Figure 8a shows a corona sonde from 1998, in which a needle electrode was connected to a current amplifier, following the electronic principles of section 2.2.
-It was not, however, a convenient arrangement to launch, not least because of the proximity of the sharp needle to an inflated

-- rubber balloon.
-Rounded electrodes are preferable, with, the connection between the electrode and the electrometer as - 380 short as possible to reduce leakage.
-A novel capsule well suited to this application was found within a "Kinder Egg", - 381 housing a self-assembly toy contained within a confectionery egg.
-This capsule is manufactured from hydrophobic - 382 material, is strong enough to resist modest impacts, and is water-tight, offering some protection to any electronics - 383 mounted within it.
+366 Measurement of atmospheric charge using a radiosonde requires a sensing electrode and electrometer able to measure 367 the charge collected or induced, with some sort of data telemetry as described above.
+The electric potential of the 368 radiosonde changes as it rises through the atmosphere, but more slowly than that of a small sensing electrode, causing 369 a current to flow transiently which can be measured.
+One electrode configuration which has some simplicity, suitable 370 for large electric fields, is a corona needle.
+Figure 8a shows a corona sonde from 1998, in which a needle electrode 371 was connected to a current amplifier, following the electronic principles of section 2.2.
+It is not, however, a convenient 372 arrangement to launch, not least because of the proximity of the needle to an inflated rubber balloon.
+Rounded 373 electrodes are preferable, with, the connection between the electrode and the electrometer as short as possible to reduce 374 leakage.
+A novel capsule well suited to this application is found within a "Kinder Egg", housing a self-assembly toy 375 contained within the confectionery egg.
+This capsule is manufactured from hydrophobic material, is strong enough to 376 resist modest impacts, and is water-tight, offering some protection to any electronics mounted within it.

-Figure 8 Radiosonde electrometer sensors. (a) Corona discharge needle, protruding from a RS80 radiosonde. (b) Extended range electrometer mounted within a "Kinder Egg" housing with a conductive coating applied. (c) Double electrode electrometer with different linear ranges. (d) Electrode pair with linear and logarithmic electrometers, and multiwavelength cloud sensor.
+Figure 8 Radiosonde electrometer sensors. (a) Corona discharge needle, protruding from a RS80 radiosonde. (b) Extended range electrometer mounted within a "Kinder Egg" housing with a conductive coating applied. (c) Double electrode electrometer with different linear ranges. (d) Electrode pair with linear and logarithmic electrometers, and multi wavelength cloud sensor.

-Figure 8b shows the electrometer circuitry contained with a Kinder Egg capsule (Harrison, 2001).
-A graphite conductive coating was painted on, connected electrically with silver-loaded epoxy adhesive.
-The wide range electrometer was powered from car key fob batteries (giving 24 V), with the system electrically isolated and an optical connection made to the radiosonde.
-Because of the risk that the sensor could become irrecoverably electrically
+383 Figure 8b shows the electrometer circuitry contained with a Kinder Egg capsule (Harrison, 2001) 10 .
+A graphite 384 conductive coating was painted on, connected electrically with silver-loaded epoxy adhesive.
+The wide range 385 electrometer was powered from car key fob batteries (giving 24 V), with the system electrically isolated and an optical 386 connection made to the radiosonde.
+Because of the risk that the sensor could become irrecoverably electrically 387 saturated early in a flight, regular reset switching was included as a precaution against data loss.
+A semiconductor 388 switch with suitably negligible leakage (<10 fA) was developed specially, using the gate-source connection of a JFET 389 as a diode, across which the voltage difference was kept around 1 mV when off.
+This was switched on for 1 s every 390 10 s, also providing a regular full-scale value with which to correct for the drift inherent in the analogue telemetry.
+391

-Many such capsules were used in atmospheric experiments, including 100 in a single project for the US Navy.
-Leaving the Kinder Eggs in the Meteorology Department coffee room was found extremely effective in distributing the initial dismantling task.
+10 Many such capsules were used in atmospheric experiments, including 100 in a single project for the US Navy.
+Leaving the Kinder Eggs in the Departmental coffee room was found extremely effective in distributing the initial dismantling task.
 This inspired footnote 7 to the 2001 paper, "The outer chocolate and foil coating must first be removed", which was the first mention of chocolate as a substance since the Review of Scientific Instruments' foundation in 1930.